tzhekenov/tzhekenov/README.md

 - Work with cutting-edge technologies such as ResNet, DINOv2, CLIP, and GPT models for building sophisticated AI systems.

 🚀 **Recent Projects:**
 - **Warehouse Image Similarity Detection:** Developed a computer vision-powered system to assign warehouse item IDs based on image similarity using synthetic data, ResNet, and CLIP fine-tuning.
-[Read more](#)
 - **Gardena AI Tools:** Built reinforcement learning models for automatic garden irrigation and equipment placement using Python and GCP.
-[More details](#)
 - **Real-time Lithology Detection:** Led a machine learning initiative to predict lithology during drilling operations, enhancing geosteering capabilities in oil and gas projects.
-[Case Study](#)

 💡 **I’m interested in:**
 - Applying AI/ML models to real-world challenges, especially in image processing, computer vision, and automation.